Detectorists

 Detectorists is a British comedy television series first broadcast on BBC Four in October 2014.
 It is written and directed by Mackenzie Crook, who also stars alongside Toby Jones.

 The series is set in the fictional small town of Danebury in north Essex.
 The plot revolves around the lives, loves and metal-detecting ambitions of Andy and Lance, members of the Danebury Metal Detecting Club.
-The main filming location for the series and Christmas specials is Framlingham, a small market town in Suffolk.
+The main filming location for the series was Framlingham, a small market town in Suffolk.

 Detectorists won a BAFTA at the 2015 British Academy Television Awards for Television Scripted Comedy.
 In May 2019, it was voted 19th in a Radio Times list of Britain's 20 favourite sitcoms by a panel that included sitcom writers and actors.
-It is filmed in single-camera setup.

-The show ran for three series from 2014 to 2017, including a 2015 Christmas special.
-A further Christmas special aired in 2022.
+The series was filmed using a single-camera setup approach.
+The show had three series from 2014 to 2017, with Christmas specials airing in 2015 and 2022.